Short-Term Counseling

 • give you suggestions on how to practice new skills and strategies

-CAPS therapists are all licensed and participate in continuing education on a variety of topics like ethics, cultural diversity, and new treatment methods.
+CAPS counselors are all licensed and participate in continuing education on a variety of topics like ethics, cultural diversity, and new treatment methods.
 Each counselor has their own specialty areas to meet a variety of student needs.

 Additional Resources